FranklyGD/Spyro-Scope/README.md

 *Note: The versions shown are only what I have tested so far myself, you can try to use it for other versions, however it may mess up the program or game.
 You have been warned!*

-For those new to Github or its new layout, here is the link to [Releases](https://github.com/FranklyGD/Spyro-Scope/releases).

 ## Features